Heiligetomate/ytuwu/README.md

 - trait that can be implemented to track the progress (for cli tools) (just for media rn)

 ## todos:
-- better rate limit handler
+- better rate limit handler (kinda done)
 - more metadata (maybe)
 - save chunks when crashing while downloading and continue the download afterwards
 - cache (^ should be included there)
 - continuation
-- better api would be good i think
 - better chunk size (maybe adjust it while running for different internet speed)
 - maybe some more features like searching (not sure if i want that here tho)
 - logging
 - publish on crates io
-- documentation
 - some things are just on youtube and not on youtube music
 - some singles have multiple songs in them for some stupid reason
 - better error handling (crashes when there are is no thumbnail for example)